surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ## MIDI CC Information

-The eight macros towards the right of the routing bar have automatically assigned MIDI CCs.
+The eight macros atop the routing bar have MIDI CCs assigned to them by default.
+They are as follows:

-The list is as follows:

 **Macro 1** = CC 41